Opinion

 Alexandra LawAssociate, London

-From April 6, 2026, the UK’s statutory trade union recognition process will become significantly easier for unions to navigate.
+From 6 April 2026, the UK’s statutory trade union recognition process is significantly easier for unions to navigate.
 Employers, particularly in non-unionised sectors, should prepare for more recognition requests, faster ballots, and a more active industrial relations environment.

 Statutory recognition has never been an easy route for unions.
-To get an application to the Central Arbitration Committee (CAC) off the ground, a union must show it has enough members in the proposed bargaining unit and credible evidence of wider support.
-If the union doesn’t already have majority membership in that unit, the process moves to a ballot—one that can be tripped up by turnout rules, even where there is plenty of support.
+To get an application to the Central Arbitration Committee (CAC) off the ground, a union has had to show it has enough members in the proposed bargaining unit and credible evidence of wider support.
+If the union hasn’t had majority membership in that unit, the process then moved to a ballot—one that could often be tripped up by turnout rules, even where was plenty of support.

-These procedural obstacles are one factor behind the modest levels of union membership and bargaining coverage, particularly in the private sector, where only around 12% of workers are union members and around 20% are covered by collective agreements.
-As a result, most recognition still happens voluntarily, and the statutory process is often seen as the slower, more technical back up option, which in turn keeps CAC applications relatively low.
+These procedural obstacles have been one factor behind the modest levels of union membership and bargaining coverage, particularly in the private sector, where only around 12% of workers are union members and around 20% are covered by collective agreements.
+As a result, most recognition has happened voluntarily, and the statutory process has often been seen as the slower, more technical back-up option, which in turn has kept CAC applications relatively low.

 What’s changing?